 “With cyber threats growing and advancing around the globe, there is no architecture or approach that can guarantee absolute security and risk mitigation,” adds Mossburg.
 “We’re now seeing cyber transcend its traditional IT roots and become an essential part of future-proofing businesses—which will be critical in the year ahead as digital transformation continues to be a top investment.”

-The report has highlighted why organizations need to invest in key areas throughout the business to increase cyber efficiency in 2023.
-To enable growth, organizations need to focus on hiring and developing the right cyber talent, executing thorough digital planning, and partnering with extended ecosystems, all while incorporating cyber into strategic business initiatives.
+The report has highlighted why organisations need to invest in key areas throughout the business to increase cyber efficiency in 2023.
+To enable growth, organisations need to focus on hiring and developing the right cyber talent, executing thorough digital planning and partnering with extended ecosystems, all while incorporating cyber into strategic business initiatives.

 For more information, please visit: www.deloitte.com/2023futureofcyber

-Deloitte designed its 2023 Global Future of Cyber Survey based on the complexity of today's business and technology landscape, focusing on the needs of enterprise leaders who may recognize the importance of cyber yet struggle to harness its value.
-Deloitte based its research on a survey of more than 1,000 cyber decision-makers at the director level or higher (C-suite executives and C-suite direct reports), across 20 countries and 6 industries limited to organizations with at least 1,000 employees and $500 million USD in annual revenue.
+Deloitte designed its 2023 Global Future of Cyber Survey based on the complexity of today's business and technology landscape, focussing on the needs of enterprise leaders who may recognise the importance of cyber yet struggle to harness its value.
+Deloitte based its research on a survey of more than 1,000 cyber decision-makers at the director level or higher (C-suite executives and C-suite direct reports), across 20 countries and 6 industries limited to organisations with at least 1,000 employees and $500 million USD in annual revenue.